 Professional engineering internships are a key component of the International Engineering Program.
 IEP internships typically take place during the fourth year of the program, and usually after a semester of study at one of our partner universities (listed below).
 IEP Internships are six months in length, are coordinated with students' engineering disciplines, and are under the supervision of a person or team in one of the many IEP corporate partner companies.
-IEP interns are usually provided housing by the company sponsor, and are paid a cost of living stipend.
+IEP interns secure their own housing in the host country (sometimes housing is provided by the company sponsor), and are paid a cost of living stipend.
 Each intern regularly writes internship reports of his or her experience in German, French, Spanish, or Chinese.

-Nearly 500 IEP students have already completed or are completing internships with companies in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Brazil, Canada, and China.
+As of Fall 2013, the IEP has placed 468 students in internships with companies in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Brazil, Canada, and China.

 It is not unusual for students to develop an ongoing relationship with a company through the internship experience.
 IEP students often work with divisions of the same company in the U.S. before and/or after the internship, and then go to work for the company after graduation.
 Though not required for domestic summer internships, many IEP students send in a short report about their activities.

 Click HERE to view IEP alumni posters detailing their time abroad.

 Kelly Cook (center) interning with Siemens in Germany

 IEP students typically spend the first semester of the fourth year studying abroad at an exchange partner insitution.
 This allows the opportunity to acclimate oneself to the new culture and language, as well as gain insight into how local engineers approach learning and problem-solving, prior to the full-time internship experience abroad.
 Students take a full-time course load in the host language, and credits earned apply to their URI degrees.
 We enjoy very strong relationships with our partner universities, all of which have strong reputations for their engineering programs.